kvakil/0asm/README.md

 register/immediate form (add, or, adc, and, xor, cmp, mov), and some misc instructions (int, stc, inc, dec, the pseudo-instruction db).

-Errors are not really handled, but the assembler does usually exit cleanly instead of producing garbage.
+Errors are not always handled, but the assembler does usually exit cleanly instead of producing garbage.

 ### How does it work?

 0asm is a simple 2-pass assembler.
-The first pass collects labels into a "symbol table", and the addresses of instructions which need to be fixed into a "fixup table".
+The first pass outputs the machine code for instructions which do not require any relocation; it also collects labels into a "symbol table", and the addresses of immediates which need to be fixed into a "fixup table".
 The first pass also outputs the machine code for instructions which do not require any relocation.

 ### Is it self-hosting?